-- 16. Develop a Coordinated Approach to Economic Growth.
-Create and support a common strategy and coordinated private and public sector efforts around sustainable economic development.
-Coordinate with the Warren County Port Authority to improve the City's outreach to new businesses, its response to economic development leads, and support of existing businesses. - 17.
-Real Estate Broker Outreach.
+17. Real Estate Broker Outreach.
 Developing relationships with local and regional real estate brokers can help raise the City's visibility as a potential location for new businesses and development, as well as send a message that the City is business friendly.
 Assign a staff member to build relationships with local and regional real estate brokers and developers.
 The staff person could provide personalized, one-on-one assistance to brokers seeking to locate new tenants or developers considering a new project.
 The City could also host quarterly meetings or other events for the real estate community to alert them to opportunities for new activity in the City and to encourage investment.
-This strategy should be coordinated with the Realtor Ambassador strategy of Chapter 7. - 18.
-Attract Commercial Lending.
-The Community Reinvestment Act of 1977 requires commercial lending institutions to invest, make loans, and provide community service in the communities they serve.
-Additionally, both Fannie Mae and Freddie Mac sponsor revitalization initiatives that assist local communities and community's institutions by providing financial incentives and assistance as well as technical assistance.
-The City should work to attract support from such commercial lending institutions and other organizations that can help match small businesses with lending partners and offers technical assistance in business formation and management.
+This strategy should be coordinated with the Realtor Ambassador strategy of Chapter 7.

 - 19. Peer City Technical Assistance.
 To help with economic development goals, work with a peer city in southwest Ohio to compare best practices in applying for grant money and developing programs that utilize state funding.
 Reaching out to another city's staff members could reveal how that city was successful in its application and lessons relevant to the local process. - 20.
 Conduct a Market Analysis.
 To become a marketable destination, job hub, and desirable place to live, Franklin must establish its role in the region by gaining a crucial understanding of its market reach.
 To achieve this, it is recommended that the City, in partnership with the Warren County Economic Development Department, gather comprehensive business and demographic data and conduct a thorough analysis of the real estate market to help determine its market competitiveness. - 21.
 Local Business Purchasing.
 Purchasing goods and services locally supports local businesses and workers.
 Help nearby institutions that have a vested interest in Franklin, such as the school district, and medical institutions, to acquire goods and services locally, such as food or laundry and janitorial services. - 22.
 Designate Economic Development Staff Person.
 An effective economic development strategy requires dedicated staff time to implement programs and build relationships.
 Assign one person to economic development activities, including operating programs, pursuing funding, and tracking results so the City can modify its activities and investments as business needs change.
-The designated staff person should also raise awareness of economic development programs, services, and financial tools available and should understand how economic development financing programs and incentives are

-- connected to supporting projects that generate desired outcomes for the City.
+The designated staff person should also raise awareness of ED programs, services, and financial tools available and should understand how economic development financing programs and incentives are connected to supporting projects that generate desired outcomes for the City.
 The designated staff person should also conduct outreach to owners of vacant or underused properties to determine why new or redevelopment is not occurring and how the City could encourage it.
 The staff person could connect the property owner with real estate brokers and developers, work with property owners to change permitted uses, or conduct a market study to help owners understand potential uses.
-The assigned economic development staff person should also have strong grant writing skills to aggressively pursue state and local grants. - 23.
-Utilize TIFs & JEDDs.
-The City has many different economic tools it can use to spur economic development and that could fill specific infrastructure funding gaps, these include Tax Increment Financing District (TIF), and a Joint Economic Development District (JEDD).
+The assigned economic development staff person should also have strong grant writing skills to aggressively pursue state and local grants.

+23. Utilize TIFs & JEDDs.
+The City has many different economic tools it can use to spur economic development and that could fill specific infrastructure funding gaps, these include Tax Increment Financing District, and a Joint Economic Development District (JEDD).
 The City should explore the possibility of a JEDD for non-residential development in select areas of Franklin Township and Consider TIF districts along SR 73 and around the two interchange areas.
 The development of a TIF district will require coordination with the School District.